NourNabil2/ChatApp_FireBase/README.md

 # ChatO App
 ChatO is a modern and intuitive chat application designed for seamless and secure communication.
 Built using Flutter and Firebase, ChatO provides a rich messaging experience with real-time updates and robust features.
 Whether you're looking to chat with friends, share multimedia content, share stories and more, or keep track of your social interactions, ChatO has you covered.

+(I Didn't upload all code yet contact me if you need help)

 # 📸 View UI
 ![Bunner](https://github.com/NourNabil2/ChatApp_FireBase/blob/main/image1.jpeg)